theupdateframework/pep-maximum-security-model/README.rst

 __ http://ed25519.cr.yp.to/

-Ed25519 [13]_ is a public-key signature system that uses small cryptographic signatures and keys.
+Ed25519 [12]_ is a public-key signature system that uses small cryptographic signatures and keys.
 A `pure-Python implementation`__ of the Ed25519 signature scheme is available.
-Verification of Ed25519 signatures is fast, even when performed in Python.
+Verification of Ed25519 signatures is fast even when performed in Python.

 __ https://github.com/pyca/ed25519